vaginessa/EAPD.wikii/Wiki.md

 Python and python-mysql

-     Install Python libraries: Scapy, and Netaddr

-     (ex. pip install scapy)

-     On a reinstall pip will fail with this error code: https://stackoverflow.com/questions/28210269/importerror-cannot-import-name-main-when-running-pip-version-command-in-windo
+     Install Python libraries: NetAddr and Scapy by running 'pip install netaddr scapy' On a reinstall pip will fail with an error code here is the fix: https://stackoverflow.com/a/49900741

 Git and Git-http